The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design

 (3) we choose tile shapes $ts \in TS$, which are the loop bounds.
 Following this process, the mapspace size is:

-The number of options varies significantly across different choices, and $|DP|$ is tends to be smallest by a wide margin.
+The number of options varies significantly across different choices, and $|DP|$ tends to be smallest by a wide margin.
 The reason for this can be seen in Fig.~\ref{fig:mapspace_construction}; there are many more loops than storage nodes, making the spaces of loop orders and loop bounds much larger than the space of storage node orders.
 For example, mapping the attention matrix computation step in GPT-3 to a TPU-like architecture, $|DP|=16$, $|DF| \approx 10^{15}$, and $|TS| \approx 10^{22}$.

 Leveraging this variation, we maximize pruning potential by focusing on reducing $|DF|$ and $|TS|$.
-The following sections will describe how we prune dataflows when given a dataplacement choice and how we prune tile shapes given dataplacement and dataflow choices.
-For the same example as above, $|DF|_{\text{pruned}} =1$ and $|TS|_{\text{pruned}} \approx 10^5$, representing a 32 order of magnitude pruning rate overall.
+The following sections describe how we prune dataflows when given a dataplacement choice and how we prune tile shapes given dataplacement and dataflow choices.
+For the same example above, $|DF|_{\text{pruned}} =1$ and $|TS|_{\text{pruned}} \approx 10^5$, representing a 32 order of magnitude pruning rate overall.